bugger2/Wiimote-Cursor/README.md

 # Wiimote-Cursor

+## A Magic Mirror Module to Integrate a WiiMote That Draws on the Mirror

+### Setup and Execution

-Install this module into your magic mirror folder Perform the following commands: cd Wiimote-Cursor sh setup.sh
+Perform the following commands:

+cd Wiimote-Cursor

+sh setup.sh

+### Usage

 B to move without drawing

 A to draw

-hold + and - on the controller to disconnect to the remote
+hold + and -  at the same time on the controller to disconnect to the remote